 Want to change the position of a video in your videoask?
 Take a look at this article about repositioning videos in your videoasks.

-Below is the videoask we used in this article, go ahead and give it a try!
+Below is an example videoask we created, go ahead and give it a try!

 Note: The above videoask is set to preview mode.
 This means your answers won't be submitted.